dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 ### How the server works

 Note: gRPC handlers each run in their own goroutine.
 Out of the box, this enables the server to support concurrent requests.
-The handlers must be safe for concurrent use, such as using a [sync.Map](https://pkg.go.dev/sync#Map) to store jobs.
+The handlers must be safe for concurrent use, such as using a map with a mutex to store jobs.

 #### Starting a new job